 Free things to do and see in Amsterdam

 You don't want to spend a whole lot of money during your city trip, but still want to see a lot and do even more in Amsterdam?
 Fortunately, there's plenty of fun activities that won't cost you a dime.
-We have the best free festivals and attractions at a glance.
+We have the best free festivals, routes, museums, audiotours and sights at a glance.

 Plenty of museums have sections which are free to visit.
 For example, the Civic Guards Gallery, which is part of the Amsterdam Museum.
 It offers an impressive collection of both historic and contemporary portraits of the Dutch nobility.
 Or take a look at the Treasury (the vault of the former Dutch Trading Company) in the City Archives of Amsterdam.
 It was declared by The Guardian as one of the ten best free museums (sections) in Europe.

 Also the gardens of the Rijksmuseum are freely accessible to the public every day.
 This sculpture garden is a new city park, and an extension of the museum where visitors can relax.
 Furthermore, you can get a free tour of the Gassan diamond factory.
 You can see how diamonds are cut from their raw form into beautiful jewelry.

 One of the most beautiful attractions in Amsterdam is a canal cruise.
 If you don't want to spend any money, but still want to take a boat, you can take the free ferry behind the Central Station so you can briefly go through the old harbor.
 From the ferries you have a beautiful view of the skyline of Amsterdam, and the modern buildings.